stakater/mto-docs/content/integrations/openbao/adr/0002-vco-fork-vs-cherrypick.md

 ## Options

-Shared context for all options below: VCO's upstream tests target Vault, not OpenBao — so "inherited test coverage" from B or C doesn't include OpenBao-specific assertions.
-OpenBao compat tests are on us regardless.
+Shared context for all options below: `VCO`'s upstream tests target Vault, not OpenBao — so "inherited test coverage" from B or C doesn't include OpenBao-specific assertions.
+OpenBao `compat` tests are on us regardless.

 ### A. Use VCO as-is